FelixOnline/v2/content/articles/2017-2-24-my-eating-disorder.md

 After saying that out loud for the first time, I felt like something finally clicked in me, I was ready to stop making food and exercise controlling mechanisms in my life.
 I started searching online for articles about binge eating disorder, spent hours on Youtube watching videos but I was still quite confused.
 Some said binging was just a way to cope with emotions, others that it was part of our survival instinct.

-By that time I was six weeks binge\-free, till that Sunday: another binging episode.
+By that time I was six weeks binge-free, till that Sunday: another binging episode.
 That upcoming week I was meeting the counsellor again and that Thursday was honestly one of the most meaningful days of my life.
 I realised in the session that I forgot what being satisfied and most importantly having a balanced life meant.
 I remember him mentioning the expression 'intuitive eating' and I felt completely scared about it.
 For me at the time there was only black and white, moderation did not exist.
 Suddenly, I realised that my problem was that I was not eating enough.

 The following morning when I woke up, for the first time in ages, I listened to my body.
 I ate till satisfaction and I ate what I wanted to have without thinking about the 'consequences'.
 I remember having for breakfast some scrambled eggs on toast and an apple dipped in Nutella.

-Something as simple as having Nutella without binging the rest of the day or feeling guilty and embarrassed about it was a huge step for me, and ever since the 15th of August I have been binge\-free.
+Something as simple as having Nutella without binging the rest of the day or feeling guilty and embarrassed about it was a huge step for me, and ever since the 15th of August I have been binge-free.
 I found that being open about my unhealthy relationship with food was the most important thing I did and even writing this has been liberating and helpful to remind myself how far I have come.

 I can finally say that eating is not a stressful activity anymore, that I have found my passion for lifting again and that I truly love myself and my body – including every stretch mark and every bit of fat and cellulite.

-\*If you're struggling with an eating disorder, seek support from beat Helpline 0808 801 0677  Youthline 0808 801 0711
+*If you're struggling with an eating disorder, seek support from beat Helpline 0808 801 0677  Youthline 0808 801 0711